akinmail/isw-payment-sdk-android/README.md

 ## Payment SDK for Android

 Interswitch payment SDK allows you to accept payments from customers within your mobile application.
-The first step to ​using the ​Android SDK is to register as a merchant.
-This is described [here] (http://merchantxuat.interswitchng.com/paymentgateway/getting-started/overview/sign-up-as-a-merchant)
+**Please Note: *The current supported currency is naira (NGN), support for other currencies would be added later*** The first step to ​using the ​Android SDK is to register as a merchant.
+This is described [here] (merchantxuat.interswitchng.com)

 ### Download the latest SDK